pycfast.CFASTModel#

 Execute the CFAST simulation and return results.

-This method writes the input file, runs CFAST, and reads the output CSV files into pandas DataFrames.
-The simulation creates several output files with different types of data.
+Writes the input file, runs CFAST, and reads the output CSV files into pandas.DataFrame objects.

 Parameters: